pearl-yu/twitch_project/README.md

 By Oct 10th:
 - Uploaded 10102020 notebook:
   - Workflow:
-    - Go to [TwitchTracker](https://sullygnome.com/channels/30/followergrowth) to select a sample, download the csv.
+    - Go to [TwitchTracker](https://sullygnome.com/channels/30/followergrowth) to select a sample, download the csv.  **Need to talk about sample selection.
+Currently it's stratified picking by fastest growth in last 30 days.**
     - Use the url there to retrieve broadcast id and info by calling the get_user endpoint.
     - Use the retrieved video id to get video info by calling the get_videos endpoint.
     - Use the retreived video url to get chat files using the [chatdownloader](https://github.com/xenova/chat-downloader/tree/master/docs) github project.  **remember to download it locally too.**